PashaMoj/STCC-SAC-V-CS-PFM-SS/contributing.md

-To contribute, please include a title, a clear description, and a code sample, speciicaaly, regarding
+To contribute, please include a title, a clear description, and a code sample, specifically, regarding
 - other common univariate/multivariate Shewhart-type control charts,
 - other common shock models with different failure rates,
 - other specific schemes, and